JetBrains/teamcity-documentation/topics/artifact-dependencies.md

 <td>

-Build branch
+Build branch filter

 </td>

 <td>

 _This field appears if the dependency has a [branch specified](working-with-feature-branches.md#Configuring+branches) in the VCS Root settings_.
-Allows setting a [branch](working-with-feature-branches.md) to limit source builds only to those with the branch.
+Allows setting a [branch filter](branch-filter.md) to limit source builds only to those in the matching branches.
 If not specified, the default branch is used.
-The logic branch name (shown in the UI for the build) is to be used.
-Patterns are not supported.

 </td></tr><tr>